crdx/mission/README.md

 ### dump

-Parse the configuration file and dump it as JSON after validation and transformations have taken place.
+Parse the configuration file and dump it as JSON after transformations and validation checks have taken place.

 ## Configuration